dhammacakka/americanmonk/content/posts/what-is-killing.md

 **Result:** Even if one believes it is just a living "something," if it is a human life in reality, and the 5 factors are fulfilled, the Kamma is that of killing a human.

 According to a {{<extlink "https://pubmed.ncbi.nlm.nih.gov/36629778/" "2018 study">}} by the University of Chicago (Jacobs), 96% of 5,577 academic biologists surveyed affirmed that a human's life begins at fertilization.
-This consensus exists regardless of their political or religious views.
-Therefore one should check his mind as to whether or not one perceives life, rather than a developed human.
+This agreement exists regardless of their political or religious views.
+Therefore, one should check his mind as to whether or not one perceives life, rather than a developed human.
 When one understands this, then the factor is complete.

 ### What About Cats Killing Birds?